DevMountain/ContinuumOld/README.md

 Implement the Image Picker Controller in place of the prototype functionality you built previously.

-1. Update the 'Select Image' IBAction to present a `UIImagePickerController`.
-Give the user the option to select from their Photo Library or from the device's camera if their device has one.
+1. Update the 'Select Image' IBAction to present an `UIAlertController` with an `actionSheet` style which will allow the user to select from picking an image in their photo library or directly from their camera.
+2. Implement  `UIImagePickerController` to access the phones photo library or camera.
+Check to make sure each `UIImagePickerController.SourceType` is available, and for each that is add the appropriate action to the `UIAlertController` above.
-2. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.
+3. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.
+Please read through the documentation for [UIImagePickerController](https://developer.apple.com/documentation/uikit/uiimagepickercontroller) and its [delegate](https://developer.apple.com/documentation/uikit/uiimagepickercontrollerdelegate)

 ### Reduce Code Repetition